isomerpages/mlaw-pto/_deceased-cpf-estate-monies/monies-held-in-trust-for-minors.md

 With effect from 5 March 2018, all payments will be made electronically.

-Please submit your preferred payment mode via <a href = "https://eservices.mlaw.gov.sg/pto" target = "_blank">https://eservices.mlaw.gov.sg/pto</a> (Submission of Bank Account / PayNow Details).<br>
+Please submit your preferred payment mode via <a href="https://go.gov.sg/pto" target="_blank">https://eservices.mlaw.gov.sg/pto</a> (Submission of Bank Account / PayNow Details).<br>
 •	For PayNow, the account has to be registered with your NRIC)<br>
 •	For Direct Credit, you will need to submit a clear copy of your identity card (front and back) and the front page of the bank passbook or bank statement.<br><br> For the other non-electronic modes of payment, you will bear all the charges imposed by the banks(s) which will be deducted directly from the inheritance.

 **If you are living overseas**<br>
-For payment by telegraphic transfer, please send us by post or via [https://eservices.mlaw.gov.sg/pto](https://eservices.mlaw.gov.sg/pto) (Submission of Supporting Documents), a clear copy of:
+For payment by telegraphic transfer, please send us by post or via [https://go.gov.sg/pto ](https://eservices.mlaw.gov.sg/pto) (Submission of Supporting Documents), a clear copy of:

 1) the page of your passport which shows your name, passport number and other particulars; and<br>